 Click OK to save the file.

-Sketch is a popular vector editing and design app for the Mac.
-From a Sketch document, it is simple to export individual items as SVG files.
-To do so, follow these steps:
+Sketch is a popular vector-editing and design app for the Mac.
+From a Sketch document, it's simple to export individual items as SVG files.
+Follow these steps:

-- With your document open, click on the item, artboard, of items you would like to export.
+- With your document open, click on the item, artboard, or items you'd like to export.

 - Expand the Export panel.
-If you don’t already have export settings configured, it will be labeled “Make Exportable.”
+If you don’t already have export settings configured, it'll be labeled “Make Exportable.”

 - In the Format drop-down box, select SVG.
 (If more than one set of export settings is shown, you can ignore or delete the additional rows.)

 - Give the file a name and click Save.